SolaceProducts/pubsubplus-gcp-quickstart/README.md

 For more information on the ports required for the message router see the [configuration defaults](https://docs.solace.com/Configuring-and-Managing/SW-Broker-Specific-Config/SW-Broker-Configuration-Defaults.htm ).
 For more information on Google Cloud Platform Firewall rules see [Networking and Firewalls](https://cloud.google.com/compute/docs/networks-and-firewalls ).

+It may be also required to allow egress traffic to the internet for certain use cases.
+In this case create an additional rule using similar steps.

-# Gaining admin access to the VMR
+# Gaining admin access to the message broker

 For persons used to working with Solace message router console access, this is still available with the google compute engine instance.
-Access the web ssh terminal window by clicking the [ssh] button next to your VMR instance,  then launch a SolOS cli session:
+Access the web ssh terminal window by clicking the [ssh] button next to your message broker instance,  then launch a SolOS cli session:

 ![alt text](https://raw.githubusercontent.com/SolaceLabs/solace-gcp-quickstart/master/images/gce_console.png "GCE console with SolOS cli")
 `sudo docker exec -it solace /usr/sw/loads/currentload/bin/cli -A`